rfo909/RForth/README.md

 -----------------
 Forth to me is like some hefty macro assembler.
 Words are the macros, and much of base code is assembly.
-So also in RFOrth, where the virtual "assembly" operations, which are used to write ACode.txt, are also available in the RFOrth language.
+So also in RFOrth, where the virtual "assembly" operations, which are used to program the "firmware" (ACode.txt), are also available in the RFOrth language.

 This means words like "add" are really assembly words, that correspond to single byte operations.

+Forth makes no distinction between different types of words.
+Be it a library function, an assembly token, or a Forth word you just created.
+As long as code interacts via the stack and has a known name, Forth can use it.

 Hardware - NATIVE functions
 ---------------------------